-With new High Court and Court of Appeal decisions recently out on aspects of the company creditor compromise regime, an update on this useful form of corporate rescue and alternative to liquidation is timely.
+With a Supreme Court decision out on aspects of the company creditor compromise regime, an update on this useful form of corporate rescue and alternative to liquidation is timeous.

 This webinar, looking at recent case law developments, will consider when such compromises are appropriate and their advantages over other options available to nearly insolvent companies.
 It will also look at some of the procedural requirements including the key question of creditor classes.